 Major components of GHOST were delivered to the AURA Recinto in Chile just after the pandemic started and remained there for 8 months before they were delivered to Gemini South in February 2021.

-Now, with travel restrictions lessened, teams from NRC Canada, AAO Australia, and Gemini North are working with the Gemini South GHOST project team and the rest of the Cerro Pachón day crew to assemble the GHOST spectrograph.
+When travel restrictions lessened, teams from NRC Canada, AAO Australia, and Gemini North worked with the Gemini South GHOST project team and the rest of the Cerro Pachón day crew to assemble the GHOST spectrograph.

 GHOST will enable astronomers to investigate a broad range of science goals, from the composition of the first stars to the characterization of exoplanetary systems.
 GHOST will also provide crucial follow-up of interesting targets emerging from many ongoing and future surveys, such as Vera C. Rubin Observatory’s Legacy Survey of Space and Time, SkyMapper and GAIA.

 This video is for broadcast use and has natural sound only.Credit: